 - 10. The Events tab allows you to specify which behaviors should be counted as an instantaneous event, these will be counted but will not contribute to the proportion of time, thus they will not be a part of a time budget.
 JWatcher permits a behavior to be simultaneously analyzed as an event and also a state. - 11.
 The Conditional Events tab is similar to Conditional states except that the first behavior must be an event rather than a state, and therefore a "rate" can be calculated (see Events tab).
-Again you can only use nonmutually exclusive behaviors.
+Again you can only use non-mutually exclusive behaviors.
 (Likely these conditional analyses are beyond the scope of your behavioral observations today but the goal is to appreciate the complexity of behavioral analysis that is possible). - 12.
 When you are done exploring your options and have settled on a basic analysis method, click on the Save As button.
-Specify the location to save your new focal analysis file, and give it a name (faf_organism_initials_version1) by typing into the File Name: box.
+Specify the location to save your new focal analysis file, and give it a name (faf_exp_initials_version1) by typing into the File Name: box.
 Navigate to the desktop if necessary and click Save.
-Again, the proper file extension .faf will automatically be added.

-13. The Summary button at the bottom right will open a text window containing all the specification in the current focal analysis master file (.faf).
+Again, the proper file extension .faf will automatically be added. - 13.
+The Summary button at the bottom right will open a text window containing all the specification in the current focal analysis master file (.faf).
 JWatcher will provide "warnings" for any parameters that are likely to cause problems.
-The summary text can be copied and pasted into another text program to be saved or printed out.
+The summary text can be copied (using shift/control/command/4 to copy and create a new file from clipboard in preview) to be saved or printed out.